minasoha/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

 .map creates a new array and populates from running a function on every element in the array.
 A use case would be to extract a sub-property in an array.
 .reduce it returns a single value and it does not make a new array.
 It is used for multiplication and addition.
 A use case would be summing all the values on an array.
 .filter it executes a function on each element of an array which returns true or false.
 If it is true it will be included in a new array, if its false it will not be included.
 A use case would be to remove repeated values.

 2. Explain the difference between a callback and a higher order function.

+Callback function is passed as an argument to another function with the expectation to be called later.
+A higher order function is a function that accepts functions as parameters and returns a function.

 3. Explain what a closure is.

+A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function.

 4. Describe the four principles of the 'this' keyword.

+Window binding - If we don't give 'this' any context it will return to the global object.

+Implicit binding - looks at the left of the dot, that's what 'this' refers to.

+Explicit binding - 'this' keyword should be using .call .bind .apply. .call will immediately invoke the function and pass it in your arguments 1 by 1. .apply will immediately invoke the function and pass your arguments as an array. .bind passes your arguments 1 by 1 but it will not invoke the function immediately.

+New binding - is when a function is invoked with a new keyword, 'this' will bound the new object that is created.

 5. Why do we need super() in an extended class?

+It tells the class to inherit from the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.